-In this article, we define what network engineers do, provide a summary of network engineer career goals and milestones, and break down the various jobs you can get by pursuing a network engineer career path.
+In this guide, we define what network engineers do, outline key career goals and milestones, and break down the different jobs you can pursue along the network engineer career path.

 Network Engineer Salary and Job Outlook

-According to PayScale, the average annual salary for a network engineer is $76,961.
-The US Bureau of Labor Statistics (BLS) classifies network engineers as network and computer systems administrators, and BLS estimates that the employment of network professionals is expected to grow by five percent by 2030.
-This works out to about 24,900 new job openings every year.
+According to PayScale, the average annual salary for a network engineer is $85,037—as of September 2025.1 The U.S. Bureau of Labor Statistics (BLS) classifies network engineers as network and computer systems administrators, and BLS notes that, “Despite declining employment, about 14,300 openings for network and computer systems administrators are projected each year, on average, over the decade.”

 What Does a Typical Network Engineer Career Path Look Like?